-It is the policy of the charity to maintain unrestricted funds, which are free reserves of the charity (excluding listed investments and chattels held as fixed assets), at a level which equates with approximately 12 months expenditure.
-After allowing for anticipated property maintenance, this provides sufficient funds to cover management, administration and support costs and to be able to commit to the planned programme of grants for the coming year.
+It is the policy of the charity to maintain unrestricted funds, which are free reserves of the charity (excluding listed investments and chattels held as fixed assets), of sufficient liquidity to cover approximately 12 months expenditure.
+After allowing for anticipated property maintenance, this should ensure funds will remain available to meet management, administration and support costs as well as enabling commitment to the planned programme of grants for the coming year.